DepositsTeam/kysync-sdk/README.md

-The Deposits KySync SDK allows deposits tenant/program to add KYC or KYB pages from deposits on their websites easily.
+The Deposits KySync SDK enables financial services to embed identity verification to new or existing onboarding workflows.
+This SDK uses the Kysync API services from Deposits.
+You can get API keys from your Deposits program on the console, [here](https://launch.new) or view the sandbox [here](https://kysync-web.deposits.dev/).